 22. ‘I am always right’

 Nobody can always be right.
 If your partner says he or she is perfect and blames you for everything that goes wrong in a relationship, maybe stop and reevaluate the relationship.
-Being blamed for things you are not responsible for is a sign that your partner is not willing to be responsible or accountable for their actions.
+Being blamed for things you are not responsible for is one of the presages that your partner is not willing to be responsible or accountable for their actions.
 This can take a toll on you in the long run and must be considered as a red flag in the relationship.

 23. Seeking too much of attention